KevinCh28/petrehome/README.md

 * Heroku for hosting.

 ### Planned Features
-* Users can edit their post.
+* User can delete their post.
-* Users can send messages to post creator.
-* Adopt function in post.
-* Filter options for post and location (Google Map).
+* Filter post by distance (Google Map).

 ### Credits
 * Images are property of Petfinder.